jonico/ccf-tomcat7/apache-tomcat-7.0.14/README.txt

    package management system of your distribution may contain a package providing commons-daemon.

-2. In addition to the settings specified in ccf.conf (see section "Preparations" above), you need to edit the following two lines near the beginning of bin/CCFMaster.sh that specify where you unzipped the CCFv2 distribution and the location of your JRE:
+2. In addition to the settings specified in ccf.conf and ccfhomeruntimeconfig.properties (see section "Preparations" above), you need to edit the following two lines near the beginning of bin/CCFMaster.sh that specify where you unzipped the TeamForge Connector Server 2.1 distribution and the location of your JRE:

         CATALINA_HOME="/opt/ccfmaster/apache-tomcat-7.0.14"
         JAVA_HOME="/opt/java/jdk1.6.0_25"